This research project examines the cinematic experience of a dance performance.

 ‘The essence of the situated, cinematic experience of dance lies in the mental interaction where the public becomes co-author.’

-Noud Heerkens was a researcher within the Situated Art and Design research group from 2016 until 2021 He also was a tutor at the Master Institute of Visual Cultures.
+Noud Heerkens was a researcher within the Situated Art and Design research group from 2016 until retiring in 2021.
+He also was a tutor at the Master Institute of Visual Cultures.

 Living in cities developed around data and acting within the inscrutable structure of our techno-society demands art and design that can help understand how we relate to these rapidly changing surroundings and to reflect on that relationship.
 The research group Situated Art and Design responds to this exigency by fostering a situated turn in art and design through a diverse portfolio of interdisciplinary research projects in partnership with academic and cultural partners, as well as with government and industry.